marx-alex/if-stitch/README.md

 ## Notes

-* Since illumination of images is typically inhomogeneous, illumination correction is advisable before stitching.
+* Since illumination of images is typically inhomogeneous, **illumination correction** is advisable before stitching.
 This will also improve keypoint matching.
 The stitched DAPI image shows an example without illumination correction.
+* Often not all parts of a field are in focus, which may result in two overlapping field, where the overlapping parts have different image depths.
+Thus, keypoints and descriptors can be different even though the region of interest is the same.
+**Focus stacking** for example could help out here.

 ## References